wuxxin/infra-shared/docs/scripts.md

 ## `vault_pipe.sh`

-This script uses vault to create a root CA and two provision CAs.
+Use vault to create a root CA and two provision CAs.
 It takes a JSON configuration file from STDIN and outputs a JSON file with the generated certificates and keys to STDOUT.

 Usage: